Commercial Pilot Licence│CPL(A) theory training course (UK CAA & EASA)

 Our mission is to inspire you to fulfil your ambition to succeed in a career in aviation.

 We achieve this by providing high-quality and regularly updated training material and instruction.
 After all, the biggest dreams deserve the best support.

 We train the pilots of tomorrow.
 You could be the next one.

 Learn here with us in Bristol.
 Or anywhere else in the world.

 You can learn anywhere, anytime with Bristol Groundschool.
 No matter where you are in the world, you can study at your own pace through our online learning materials.
 This allows you to schedule your learning around your hours in the cockpit and other responsibilities.

-In addition to online learning, we also offer in-person training, as an option.
-As soon as it’s safe we will be reopening our classrooms here in North Somerset, UK to deliver our end of module revision courses – welcoming students from all over the world to conquer their CPL tuition with Bristol Groundschool.
+In addition to online learning, we also offer in-person training at our school in North Somerset, UK, to deliver our end of module revision courses – welcoming students from all over the world to conquer their CPL tuition with Bristol Groundschool.